-The Valley Central School District will hold a Viking 21 meeting on Wednesday, October 19, 2022 at 6:30 pm at Berea Elementary School.
+The Valley Central School District held a Viking 21 meeting on Wednesday, October 19, 2022 at 6:30 pm at Berea Elementary School.

-At this meeting, the District will provide an updated spending plan and information on the grants under the Federal Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA) and the American Rescue Plan (ARP).
+At this meeting, the District provided an updated spending plan and information on the grants under the Federal Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA) and the American Rescue Plan (ARP).

 We invite the community to provide input on the District’s updated plan for these grant monies, either by public participation at the meeting or by submitting questions or comments through a google form by clicking here.

 For the 2021-22, 2022-23 and 2023-24 school years, each school district receiving a foundation aid increase of more than ten percent or ten million dollars in a school year shall, on or before July 1 of each school year, post to the district’s website a plan by school year of how such funds will be used to address student performance and need, including but not limited to: